The pace of your child's development may be influenced by factors such as their personality, temperament, or home environment.

 At some point, you might ask, "How do I know if my child is developing well?" and you may compare your child's physical, intellectual and behavioural development to that of your relative's or neighbour's child of the same age.

-How to support my child's development?
+How to support your child's development?

 Children with autism spectrum disorder (ASD) have difficulties in social communication and have repetitive patterns of behaviour.
 They may also have unusual interests and may process sensory information (e.g. how things look, smell, taste, sound, feel etc) differently.